Timber Dimensions Explained: Sizes, Standards, Tolerances, and Real-World Meaning

 Common Finished Thicknesses

-- 63 mm and above (beams and posts) – heavy structural
+- 63 mm and above – beams, posts, serious structural supports

 Standard Timber Widths